 Abstract

-Patterns of tree species richness were examined in Florida (USA) in the context of peninsular effect for the first time using the most recent annual inventory by USDA Forest Service’s Forest Inventory and Analysis program.
+Patterns of tree species richness were examined in Florida (USA) in the context of peninsular effect for the first time using the most recent annual inventory by USDA Forest Service’s Forest Inventory and Analysis (FIA) program.
 Species richness decreased significantly with distance from the mainland, with a significant and positive correlation to latitude (adjusted R2 = 0.97, P < 0.001), supporting Simpson’s (1964) peninsular effect.
-To determine whether immigration-extinction hypothesis explains the observed diversity trend, occurrence recordsabundance was used as a surrogate of past immigration-extinction dynamics and its pattern along latitudes were constructed using Huisman-Olff-Fresco (HOF) models (Oksanen & Minchin 2002).
-Difference of abundance between Florida and the entire range for each species was calculated to assess whether immigration-extinction dynamics could explain peninsular effect.
-We found that 15 of 113 tree species (~13%) showed a significant decline of abundance in the peninsula comparing to mainland.
-However, abundance patterns for the majority of studied species did not display any tendency to decline which could be attributed to the peninsular geometry.
-Thus this analysis suggested that immigration-extinction dynamics is insufficient to explain the peninsular effect of tree species in Florida.
+To determine whether immigration-extinction hypothesis explains the observed diversity trend, absolute abundance was used as a surrogate of past immigration-extinction dynamics and its pattern along latitudes were constructed using Huisman-Olff-Fresco (HOF) models (Oksanen & Minchin 2002).
+Simulated abundance patterns showed that only 15 of the 113 tree species (~13%) experience significant abundance attrition in the peninsula when compared with mainland, while the majority exhibits exhibited little difference in their abundance, which can be attributed to the peninsula geometry.
+Thus this analysis suggested that factors other than the peninsula geometry should be considered as the underlying causes for the peninsular effect of tree species in Florida.

 1. Introduction

-The study of spatial patterns of (sensu “species”) has been a continuing scientific inquiry since the nineteenth century (e.g. Wallace 1876) and remains as one of the most active area of research (Science 2005).
-Latitudinal diversity gradient is a biodiversity pattern recognized in a wide spectrum of taxa where the highest levels of species richness are seen in the tropics and declines toward the polar regions (Brown & Lomolino 1998; Gaston 1996; Rosenzweig 1995; Willig 2001).
+The study of spatial patterns of species richness (sensu “species diversity”) has been a continuing scientific inquiry since the nineteenth century (e.g. Wallace 1876) and remains as one of the most active area of research (Science 2005).
+Latitudinal diversity gradient is a primary biodiversity pattern recognized in a wide spectrum of taxa where the highest levels of species richness are seen in the tropics and declines toward the polar regions (Brown & Lomolino 1998; Gaston 1996; Rosenzweig 1995; Willig 2001).
 Various hypotheses have been proposed to explain this widely recognized pattern, but current empirical studies tend to be confined to only few selected taxa with unstandardized sampling campaign (Willig et al. 2003; Kreft and Jetz 2007).
 Woody plants in particular have received little attention although they are one of the most prominent organisms sustaining biodiversity and functions of ecosystems.

 Studies, on the other hand, have shown notable exceptions as well as secondary (or more localized) biodiversity patterns (e.g. Simpson 1964; Robinson et al. 2000).
 Among these variations, peninsular effect is a pattern found in peninsulas where diversity declines from mainland to tip (Simpson 1964).
 The peninsular effect has attracted considerable attention over the past 50 years, but has not yet proved to be a cross-taxonomy general pattern, such as Jenkins et al. (2008) found that only 18 out of 37 studies (49%) supported the peninsula effect and concluded that the current state of peninsula research suffered from low illumination with limited quantitative data analysis.
 Battisti (2014) also stated that the peninsula effect is idiosyncratic, depending on context, taxonomic group, and analytic scales.